christopherkochaneck/smarthome/README.md

 6. Check the functionality<br>
    Open `http://localhost:3000` in your browser.

-## Contributing

-If you think that something is missing, for example Device Types or functionality in the frontend, feel free to contribute.

-How-to:

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a pull request

 ## Testing

 This project includes jest tests to test the endpoints of the project.